tocttou/hacker-blog/_posts/2020-11-6-Deceptive-Alignment.md

 Models have instrumental incentives to be deceptive because they want to preserve their current objectives and optimize for them in the future.
 Such models must care about utility across multiple training episodes (cross-episode utility).
 If a model only cared about the current episode, then it would never sacrifice utility in the current model by being deceptive to increase its utility in further episodes.
 We can call models that care only about current episode rewards [myopic](https://www.alignmentforum.org/tag/myopia).

-For example, if a model knew that it was in its last training episode, it would clearly want to optimize for its proxy objective; there would be no particular reason to deceive the training process into thinking it was aligned.
-Myopic models always behave as if they were in their last training episode.
+For example, if a model knew that it was in its last training episode and that it wasn't going to be deployed, it would clearly want to optimize for its proxy objective; there would be no particular reason to deceive the training process into thinking it was aligned.
+Myopic models always behave as if it's the end of training and they won't be deployed.

 One reason to think that models will often care about cross episode rewards is that caring about the future is a natural generalization.
 In order for a reward function to be [myopic](https://www.alignmentforum.org/tag/myopia), it must contain machinery that does something like "care about X in situations C and not situations D", which is more complicated than "care about X".